obriencj/koji-smoky-dingo/docs/siftylang.rst

 A sieve predicate bears the form of an S-Expression, with opening and closing parenthesis characters denoting the contents.
-The first element is the name of the predicate.
+The first element identifies the name of the predicate.

 Sieve predicates are not used to evalute to a value -- they are True/False tests which are applied to the data which is fed to the